gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 a culture of sexism that had manifested its ugly, rearing head at Riot Games; the article describes how "gamer bro culture" had contributed to a workplace at Riot Games that was falsely called meritocratic (claims of meritocracy that had attracted me to want to work there) but in reality was toxic and unwelcoming to women.

 It was heartbreaking, honestly.
 I felt incredibly disillusioned.
 Riot Games had been my dream place to work.
-I ended up calling Mina, and we had talked for a while about what was actually going on at Riot Games.
+I ended up calling M.H., and we had talked for a while about what was actually going on at Riot Games.
 When I had made it to the on-campus interview round, I was upfront and asked each interviewer about their experience (the panel of three interviewers included one woman).
 The responses I got acknowledged that what the article talked about was problematic, and every person made sure to validate the accounts that were given in the article, and everybody was understanding of my hesitation and apprehension I had